Pseudo-Hamiltonian system identification: Methodology

 \subsection{Regularization}

 To be able to separate the Hamiltonian system, the damping effects, and the external forces from each other, it is often necessary to implement regularization, especially on the forces.
 As discussed in Section \ref{subsec:phf}, there is generally not uniqueness in the separation of the pseudo-Hamiltonian system into the internal and external parts.
-In practice, if $S$ is known and additional structure is imposed on $R$, the model tends to learn the most natural representation, where only the dynamics that do not fit within the Hamiltonian structure with damping are attributed to external forces.
+In practice, if $S$ is known and additional structure is imposed on $R$ so that the system would be uniquely defined in the absence of external forces, the model tends to learn the most natural representation, where only the dynamics that do not fit within the Hamiltonian structure with damping are attributed to external forces.
+We have observed this effect from repeated experiment, and attribute it to it being easier to learn a Hamiltonian $H$ that conforms to the expected structure of a Hamiltonian system than to learn the entirety of dynamics represented by the force function $f$.
 However, depending on the underlying dynamics and the assumptions imposed on the model, it is often expedient or even necessary to implement regularization, especially on $F$.
 This is particularly relevant when the external forces are state-dependent and modeled by a neural network, which does not assume any specific form of the term.

 We have used $L_1$-regularization on the coefficients of the Hamiltonian to promote sparsity of the search space, following the SINDy approach \cite{brunton2016sindy}.
 However, the regularization can negatively affect the accuracy of the trained non-zero parameters.
 Therefore, we choose to drop the regularization during the second half of training.
 The idea is that sparsity will be promoted during the first half of training, and then the remaining coefficients will be better tuned during the second half.
 A study of how regularization affects the structure of the learned PHSI model is provided in Appendix \ref{appendix_regularization}.